exadel-inc/esl/CONTRIBUTING.md

 [Development Guide](docs/DEVELOPMENT.md) and
 [Commit Message Convention](docs/COMMIT_CONVENTION.md).
-Please also follow the [Code Of Conduct](CODE_OF_CONDUCT.md) guides to keep polite and constructive discussions in bounds of the project.
+Please also follow the [Code Of Conduct](CODE_OF_CONDUCT.md) guides to keep polite and constructive discussions within the project.

 ### Outside Contributors Process

 - Fork the repository and prepare an update in the proper branch of your fork.
-  Use the `feture/*` or `bugfix/*` prefix for the branch.
+  Use the `feature/*` or `bugfix/*` prefix for the branch.
   Use `main` or if you require the next release updates `main-beta` branch as a base to cut your branch.
 - Make sure your commits correspond to the project [commit convention](docs/COMMIT_CONVENTION.md).